The center of the asymptotic Hecke category and unipotent character sheaves: Introduction

 \subsection{Results in this paper}

-First, we note that the asymptotic Hecke category $\SBim_W^c$ is \emph{multi}-fusion in the language of \cite{EGNO}, see \Autoref{sub:asymptotic_hecke}.
+First, we note that the asymptotic Hecke category $\SBim_W^c$ is \emph{multifusion} in the language of \cite{EGNO}, see \Autoref{sub:asymptotic_hecke}.
 It thus has a component fusion subcategory $\SBim_W^h$, corresponding to a diagonal $H$-cell~$h$ in $c$, see \Autoref{sub:h-reduction}.
-An elementary but crucial observation is that the centers of $\SBim_W^h$ and $\SBim_W^c$ are equivalent, see \Autoref{equ:h_reduction_center} and the general \Autoref{prop:centr_reduction}.
+A crucial observation is that the centers of $\SBim_W^h$ and $\SBim_W^c$ are equivalent, see \Autoref{equ:h_reduction_center} and the general \Autoref{prop:centr_reduction}.
 We can thus work with $\SBim_W^h$, which is simpler.

 We show in \Autoref{sec:dihedral} (see \Autoref{thm:dihedral}) that \Autoref{lusztig_conjecture} holds for dihedral groups.
 The key is to identify $\SBim_W^h$ with the even part of the Verlinde category and noticing that the fusion data of the center of the latter categories are already in the literature.
-To be more precise, while the asymptotic Hecke algebra can be seen directly to be isomorphic to the Grothendieck ring of the even part of the Verlinde category, written $\mathrm{Ad}(\mathcal{C}_n)$, we need more known results to see that the this algebra is not categorified by a different category, see \Autoref{sub:adjoint_category}.
+To be more precise, while the asymptotic Hecke algebra can be seen directly to be isomorphic to the Grothendieck ring of the even part of the Verlinde category, written $\mathrm{Ad}(\mathcal{C}_n)$, we need more known results to see that this algebra is not categorified by a different category, see \Autoref{sub:adjoint_category}.
 This allows us to compute with the asymptotic Hecke category without needing the category of Soergel bimodules.
 The center of $\mathrm{Ad}(\mathcal{C}_n)$ has also been computed in the literature but without any connections to our setting.
 We describe the computation, give small examples, and show how its $S$-matrix coincides with the Fourier matrix by Lusztig.

 By similar means we confirm Conjecture \ref{lusztig_conjecture} for some (we cannot resolve all) cells of $H_3$ and $H_4$ in Section \ref{sec:h34}.
-In some cells we still have two different options for the categorification and we point out which one is the ``right'' one assuming \Autoref{lusztig_conjecture} holds.
+In some cells we still have two different options for the categorification, and we point out which one is the ``right'' one assuming \Autoref{lusztig_conjecture} holds.
 Only the middle cell in type $H_4$, the one of $a$-value $6$, remains a complete mystery we cannot resolve yet.

 Finally, we note that the asymptotic Hecke category can also be constructed for arbitrary (not necessarily finite) Coxeter groups and a finite Kazhdan--Lusztig cell.
 In \Autoref{sec:infinite_cases} we study infinite Coxeter groups having a finite cell of $a$-value equal to or less than $2$.
 We describe the corresponding asymptotic Hecke category and its center.
 Even though we did not find new fusion or modular tensor categories in these examples, we expect some new examples will arise from the setting of asymptotic Hecke categories.